Format: Online

 Expected Learning Outcomes

-- Accurately assess and manage infectious diseases with an evidence-based approach.
+- Accurately assess and manage common infectious diseases using an evidence-based approach and basic diagnostic tools.

-- Make informed clinical decisions guided by sepsis protocols and antimicrobial stewardship.
+- Make informed clinical decisions guided by sepsis protocols, antimicrobial stewardship principles, and diagnostic results.

 - Tailor infection management strategies to specific anatomical sources and patient populations.

-- Promote infection prevention and contribute to quality improvement and educational efforts in healthcare settings.
+- Promote infection prevention and contribute to quality improvement and educational initiatives in healthcare settings.

 Target